+Isla hurried to get changed along with the others.
 Proving moderately competent among Scarlemagne’s pets had its advantages.
-For one, Isla got sent out on missions more often, which meant less time wearing the movement-restricting, breath-denying monstrosity that was standard dress for the human females under Scarlemagne’s watch.
+For one, she got sent out on missions more often, which meant less time wearing the movement-restricting, breath-denying monstrosity that was standard dress for the human females under Scarlemagne’s watch.
 Isla had once and only once seen him try to send one of the women on some errand without having her change into a proper riding uniform (or really, anything else) first.
 The poor lady had fallen on her face and broken her mask in two.
 Scarlemagne never admitted to doing anything wrong, but his expression as he realized just how physically impossible his request had been was about the closest he’d ever come.

 Isla’s scouting uniform consisted of a knee-length slit skirt over brick-red slacks.
 The edge of the bright red fabric had a lace trim to give the feel of her regular dress without being nearly as infuriating.
 Around her waist, she tied a small pack with a day’s worth of rations.
 The human they were seeking was supposedly a loner–he either never had a group to begin with or had been separated from them.
 He’d been spotted once not far from Fitness Raccoon territory and then twice more closer to Scarlemagne’s court.
 Tarsier had noticed him; of course, she noticed everything.
 She was probably the member of Scarlemagne’s nobles Isla feared the most.
 For every time Isla thought of just making a break for it, Tarsier’s bulbous green eyes blazed in her mind, and she thought the better of it.
 There was something on the masks as well that deterred her.
 A small black spot that wouldn’t come off.
 Isla didn’t understand it completely, but Scarlemagne did have some access to old human technology.
 She’d overheard him call the tiny device embedded in the mask a “tracker bug” once–though it didn’t really look like a bug to her.
 As best she’d been able to surmise, the device wouldn’t tell him exactly where she was, but it would alert him if she left his territory without permission or removed the mask during waking hours.